bytefish/bytefish.de/blog/aspnet_core_error_handling.md

 ```

 Something like failing to find an `Entity` in the application may lead to an `EntityNotFoundException`, which also
 includes additional information, like the `EntityName` and `EntityId`.
-This might be useful to debug errors, it's
+This might not be immediately useful to the
-up to discussion, if a user needs to see this information however.
+user, but it might make it easier for support to identify errors.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.